Mobile ad blocking installs just spiked 3X in the last three months. But who is installing ad blocking browsers and apps? And why?

 A little slice of everyone, it turns out.

-Based on the data collected in our recent survey of almost 4,000 smartphone owners in North America and Europe, it’s clear that there’s no one single demographic group is blocking ads on mobile.
+Based on the data collected in our survey of almost 4,000 smartphone owners in North America and Europe, it’s clear that there’s no one single demographic group is blocking ads on mobile.
 Rather, it’s a little chunk of everyone, from teens to adults, women to men, and Americans to Europeans.

 Young vs Old